Skip to Content

 For course project teams, I strongly recommend that you create, manage, merge, and delete branches only through the GitHub interface.

-After the Sprint 1 Demo, all project work must be done on branches, not on the main branch (main is the default “branch” that every repository has; on older repositories and on the wiki repos, it is called master).
+After the Sprint 1 Demo, all project work must be done on branches, not on the main branch (main is the default “branch” that every repository has, although sometimes you will see it named master in some repositories).
 To do this, follow the instructions below.

 1. I recommend creating one branch per team member; each team member will then use their own branch for their own work for the duration of the project.
 Having a long-running development branch will mean that you will have to merge the main branch into your development branch to get the work that other team members have contributed to the main branch.
 Don’t wait to merge until the end of a sprint; merge early and often (in both directions).
 The longer you wait to merge, the more likely you will have conflicts.
 NOTE: This is a simpler model of using Git branches than most professionals would use; they would use at least one branch per team member per demo, or even better, one branch for each small cohesive piece of work needed done.